 A Popular Tourist Town

-Hua Hin is located in the province of Prachuap Khiri Khan, some 200 km (125 miles) south of Bangkok and about 25 km (16 miles) south of Cha-am, which is a popular resort town for Thais.
+Hua Hin is in the Prachuap Khiri Khan province, some 200 km (125 miles) south of Bangkok and about 25 km (16 miles) south of Cha-am, which is a popular resort town for Thais.
 While you do not see many Westerners in Cha-am, you will not walk many metres without seeing a white face in Hua Hin.

 The tourists make all the difference between the two cities.
 Cha-am is a little, sleepy town, seen through a tourist's eyes, while Hua Hin is teeming with offers for tourists, for instance in the form of numerous tailors and a large area with bars, targeting male tourists.
 However, the bars are not full of scantily clad dancing girls as in Pattaya and Patong.